 - a course on Mindfulness and Social Change via the Ulex Centre;

 - co-hosting events on making the wellbeing movement more radical;

 - currently doing training courses on Spiritual Ecology and Active Hope.

 I work as Communications Manager at the Network of Wellbeing (NOW); all views shared here are my own, though I sometimes gain blogging inspiration through my work at NOW.

-I hold an MA in Anthropology and Development from Leiden University in the Netherlands, and this is where my broader interest in wellbeing and social change begun.
+I hold an MA in Anthropology and Development from Leiden University in the Netherlands, where my broader interest in wellbeing and social change began.
 My MA thesis is available online, so I’ll leave the link here just in case of interest: Embodying Economic Change: De-growth and Localisation Practices in Totnes, United Kingdom.

 Thanks for taking the time to read my blog!